 Raphael | 1502-1503 | Tempera on Wood | Pinacoteca Room VIII

 When I was 19 years old, I was roaming the bars of Bologna.
 At the same age, Raphael painted The Crowning of the Virgin.
-I have to say that this is one of my personal favorites due to the simple and elegant beauty that the Master shows in the figures of each individual person depicted.
+This is one of my personal favorites because of the simple and elegant beauty of the individual figures depicted.

 17. Artemis Of Ephesus